rebeck14/audio-signal-processing/README.md

 Your TA (Eric) recommends using the [chuck.vim](https://github.com/wilsaj/chuck.vim) plugin.

-For a [vundle](https://github.com/gmarik/vundle) installation, install by adding the repo to your list of plugins in your .vimrc
+I've outlined directions for a [vundle](https://github.com/gmarik/vundle) install, you could also install chuck.vim with Pathogen if so desired.

+To install vundle via terminal.

+    $ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

+Then add the following repos to your ~.vimrc

     " vundle up
     filetype off